TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 to ROP we need to get to the assembly.
 Since my objdump did not support C-SKY, I just disassembled from gdb.

-To help you understand the assembly I commented a bit the instructions:
+To help you understand the assembly I commented the instructions a bit:

 ```asm
 // get_input